opulo-inc/docs/docs/openpnp/install/index.md

 1. Download and install OpenPnP for Mac.
 Use the version here to ensure OpenPnP works with the LumenPnP Feeders: ([Download .dmg](https://openpnp.s3-us-west-2.amazonaws.com/test/2023-04-05_08-24-36.0aa4ae8/OpenPnP-macos-test.dmg))

     !!! danger "Mac Users"
-        Because of [a bug with how OpenPnP signs their releases](https://github.com/openpnp/openpnp/issues/1559), Mac users with ARM processors might experience a crash on boot.
+        Because of [a bug with how OpenPnP signs their releases](https://github.com/openpnp/openpnp/issues/1559), Mac users with ARM processors might experience a crash on boot, or not be able to access the cameras.
 You can still run OpenPnP by navigating to `Applications -> OpenPnP` and right clicking on the OpenPnP app and selecting "Show Package Contents":
         ![Show package contents on the openpnp app](img/opnp-show-package-contents.png) Then navigate to `Contents -> MacOS` and double click on `JavaApplicationStub` to run OpenPnP.
         ![clicking on javaapplicationstub](img/boot-opnp-java-stub.png)